 What to do then?

-Based on all of that, our suggestion is to not try to get around sales objections the same way when you are on email.
-Either comply with the objection and move on or call the prospect on the phone and move the conversation from email to a live conversation.
+Based on all of that, our suggestion is not to try to get around sales objections the same way when you are on email.
+Either comply with the objection and move on, or call the prospect on the phone and move the conversation from email to a live discussion.

-SalesScripter provides an objections map which is a sales tool that will help you to get around sales objections.
+SalesScripter provides an objections map, a sales tool that will help you get around sales objections.